 HVAC systems in hospitals do more than just keep everything comfortable, they also play a role in patient safety and reducing the chance of infections spreading throughout the building.
-Being able to identify common issues that your system could face allows you to get it fixed quicker, and potentially save lives.
-This guide will go over some common questions and signs that could indicate a large HVAC problem, that way you can notice them sooner and call for repairs fast.
+Being able to troubleshoot hospital HVAC issues that could arise allows you to get it fixed quicker, and potentially save lives.
+This hospital HVAC troubleshooting guide will help you diagnose and prevent issues in your hospital’s HVAC system, creating a safe and healthy environment for your patients, staff, and visitors.

 Why Does The Hospital’s Air Smell Musty Or Stale?